-The Scuba Octopus Setup may seem a little daunting at first to beginners or those who have just purchased this essential piece of kit for the first time, which is why Diving Squad are here to help!
+The Scuba Octopus Setup may seem a little daunting at first, which is why Diving Squad are here to help.

 Before diving in, it’s vital that you take special care and attention when assembling your scuba diving gear.